 Credit: 0.5-4

 This course intends to explore the principles of permaculture that link ecology, sustainability and community to farming.
 It is a holistic alternative to the destructive patterns and chemical abuse of agriculture.
 Our world is facing a long future of food insecurity as human population rises rapidly and land is turned over to housing and infrastructure.
 We need to bring ourselves back into balance with nature.
-In this course, students learn to apply some of the principles of permaculture to extending a developing academic-year winter-harvest plan on the homestead Kenyon Farm and to year-round prospects.
-Students enrolling in this spring course are asked to assist with planting in the late fall, with harvest occurring in winter months of the spring semester when the course is in session.
+In this course, students will learn to apply some of the principles of permaculture to extending a developing academic-year winter-harvest plan on the homestead Kenyon Farm and to year-round prospects.
+Students enrolling in this spring course will be asked to assist with planting in the late fall with harvesting occurring in winter months of the spring semester when the course is in session.
 The course is interdisciplinary, linking biology, sociology and sustainable farming strategies.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: ENVS 112 or BIOL115.
+Prerequisite: ENVS 112 or BIOL115 or permission of the instructor.

 Credit: 0.5-4

-The purpose of this limited enrollment course is to introduce students to the principles of sustainable agriculture through hands-on experience on local farms and through readings of current literature.
+The purpose of the course is to introduce students to the principles of sustainable agriculture through hands-on experience on local farms and through readings of current literature.
 The course thus combines fieldwork and seminar-style discussion.
-Work on the farm is varied, determined by the seasons and farm projects under-way.
+Work on the farm will be varied, determined by the seasons and farm projects under way.
 In addition, students may be taken to the local Producers Livestock Auction and other off-farm sites as the time and season allow.
 Students can expect to handle and feed animals, clean barns, harvest and plant crops, prepare farm products for market, build and repair fences, bale hay and work with, repair or clean equipment and buildings.
-Readings are drawn from relevant books, current environmental literature and the news media.
-Discussions are student-led and combine readings and their experiences in the field.
-Students must have available in their academic schedule four continuous hours (plus travel time) one day per week to spend working at a local organic farm.
-In addition, students participate in a weekly seminar discussion of assigned readings, lasting from an hour and a half to two hours.
-Preference is given to juniors and seniors.
+Readings will be drawn from relevant books, current environmental literature and the news media.
+Discussions will be student-led and combine readings and their experiences in the field.
+Also, students must have available in their academic schedule four continuous hours one day per week to spend working at a local organic farm (travel time will be in addition to these four hours).
+In addition, students will participate in a weekly seminar discussion of assigned readings, lasting from an hour and a half to two hours.
+Participation is limited to eight to 10 students and permission of instructor is required.
+Preference will be given to juniors and seniors.
 Completion of ENVS 112 is highly recommended.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-Permission of instructor required.
+No prerequisite.
 Offered every fall.

 Credit: 0.5-4

-This course is for all students interested in improving their spatial literacy, or the ability to use spatial information to communicate, reason and solve problems — in this case environmental problems, nearly all of which have a spatial component.
-Following a review of maps (coordinate and projection systems, cartographic principles, etc.) we survey a number of online mapping applications (e.g., Google Earth) and use these to produce informative maps.
-We also explore the nature of the Global Positioning System (GPS) and how data can be collected in the field for future analysis and presentation.
-The focus of the course eventually settles onto the nature of computer-based geographic information systems (GIS) and the ways in which this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.
-Lectures introduce fundamental concepts such as scale and resolution, the nature and structure of spatial data models, and the construction of GIS queries.
-A series of laboratory case studies presents real-world applications of GIS while offering students opportunities to apply the fundamental concepts discussed in lectures.
-This counts toward the additional skills requirement for the major.
-This interdisciplinary course does not count toward the completion of any diversification requirement.
-No prerequisite.
-Sophomore standing.
+This course is for all students interested in improving their spatial literacy, or the ability to use spatial information to communicate, reason, and solve problems — in this case environmental problems, nearly all of which have a spatial component.
+Following a review of maps (coordinate and projection systems, cartographic principles, etc.) we will survey a number of online mapping applications (e.g., Google Earth) and use these to produce informative maps.
+We also will explore the nature of the Global Positioning System (GPS) and how data can be collected in the field for future analysis and presentation.
+The focus of the course will eventually settle onto the nature of computer-based geographic information systems (GIS) and the ways in which this powerful suite of tools can be used to analyze geographic data, model spatial processes and make informed decisions.
+Lectures will introduce fundamental concepts such as scale and resolution, the nature and structure of spatial data models, and the construction of GIS queries.
+A series of laboratory case studies will present real-world applications of GIS while offering students opportunities to apply the fundamental concepts discussed in lectures.
+Prerequisite: sophomore standing.

 Credit: 0.5-4